sirisian/ecmascript-types/decorators.md

 The following `<Context>Reflection` types define the data that is returned when reflecting a specific target.
 When reflecting a `class` one can access the `name`, `type`, and `metadata`.

 Every `type` field below holds a type object - interned by structural identity, the same value `Reflect.typeOf` returns for a value of that type.
-Those type objects are opaque to property access; to walk a type's own structure (a union's arms, an array's element and extent, an object type's properties, a function's overload signatures) reflect it with the `Reflect.Type` context defined at the end of this section. `Reflect.Type` is the one reflection target that is not also a decorator context - a bare type expression carries no decorator - so it appears in the reflection structures and `getReflection` signatures but not in the replacement, `addInitializer`, or decorator-context tables.
+Those type objects are opaque to property access; to walk a type's own structure (a union's arms, an array's element and extent, an object type's properties, a function's overload signatures) reflect it with the `Reflect.Type` context defined at the end of this section. `Reflect.Region` runs the other way: it is a decorator CONTEXT that is not a reflection target, because nothing reflects on a region at run time - a region does not survive to run time, being replaced by whatever its decorator returns.
+It therefore appears in the replacement table above and in no reflection structure below.

+`Reflect.Type` is the one reflection target that is not also a decorator context - a bare type expression carries no decorator - so it appears in the reflection structures and `getReflection` signatures but not in the replacement, `addInitializer`, or decorator-context tables.

 Every reflection below carries a `kind`, a string naming the context it came from - `'ClassField'`, `'FunctionParameter'`, and so on.
 A reader that is handed a reflection can dispatch on it rather than inferring which context it holds from which fields happen to be present, which matters most for a decorator whose parameter is a union of contexts.